pabair/pabair.github.io/projects.md

 layout: page
 title: "Projects"
 ---
-Here is an overview of my current projects.
+Here is an overview of the projects I am currently involved.

-## DataSat: Data-Driven Investigation to Maximize Artificial Recharge Infiltration in the Shafdan SAT Reclamation System
+# DataSat: Data-Driven Investigation to Maximize Artificial Recharge Infiltration in the Shafdan SAT Reclamation System

 The Shafdan Soil Aquifer Treatment (SAT) system supplies over 140Mm3/y of effluent for irrigation of raw- consumed crops.
 Currently, it operates beyond capacity, discharging millions of cubic meters of effluent into